 Most SSE3 instructions ignore CR0.NE[bit 5] (treats it as if it were always set) and the IGNNE# pin.
-With one exception, all use the vector 19 software exception for error reporting.
+With one exception, all use the exception 19 (#XM) software exception for error reporting.
 The exception is FISTTP; it behaves like other x87-FP instructions.